 The Rhizoctonia fungus may be present for some time in the soil before it manifests as brown patch disease.
 The fungus overwinters in the lawn grass or soil beneath in the form of fungal bodies known as sclerotia, and it can survive for years until conditions are right.
-Rhizoctonia is most likely to cause brown patch during the periods of high temperature and high humidity in mid- to late-summer when night-time temperatures remain above 68° F and daytime temperatures are routinely in the 80s or above.
-Periods of rainy weather when the air is saturated with moisture are conducive to the appearance of the disease.
+Rhizoctonia is most likely to cause brown patch during the periods of high temperature and high humidity in mid- to late-summer when night-time temperatures remain above 68 degrees F and daytime temperatures are routinely in the 80s or above.
+Periods of rainy weather when the air is saturated with moisture also promote the appearance of the disease.

 In addition to heat and humidity, the main factors inviting brown patch are excessive nitrogen and irrigation, which means that very lush and green lawns can be susceptible to brown patch.
 Other causal factors include lack of air movement, poor soil drainage, excessive thatch, and compacted soils, which means that poorly maintained lawns can also be prone to brown patch disease.

 Some of the conditions that are conducive to brown patch are beyond the homeowner's control.
 Air temperatures and humidity levels may cause a lawn to develop brown patch no matter what a homeowner does.
 But you can minimize the chances for a brown patch with a good lawn care regimen.

-- Do not over-fertilize.
-Feeding your lawn during hot and humid weather should be avoided.
+- Do not over-fertilize, and avoid feeding your lawn during hot and humid weather.

 - Use proper watering practices.
 If you water, do it early in the day so the grass can dry out fully before nightfall.
 If dew is collecting on your lawn each morning, your lawn probably does not need to be irrigated at all.
 Standing dew can be removed by dragging a water hose over the lawn, which will lower the humidity that causes brown patch disease.

 - Improve air circulation.
 The best way to do this is to aerate and dethatch the lawn annually.
-Improved air circulation will lessen the humidity that causes brown patch.
+Improved air circulation will reduce the humidity that causes brown patch.